shmcfarl/calisti_workshop/03-traffic.md

 ![traffic m3](images/mtraffic_3.png)

-Select the "v3" workload and under the "OVERVIEW" tab, scroll down you will see an increase in the "INCOMING REQUEST BY DESTINATION" metric.
+Select the "v3" workload and under the "OVERVIEW" tab, scroll down you will see an increase in the "INCOMING REQUEST BY DESTINATION" metric the "movies-v3.smm-demo".

 ### Distributed Tracing